 Spousal support is a payment one party makes to the other, to maintain the recipient’s standard of living.
 Also known as spousal maintenance, a spouse may only be entitled to such payment under certain conditions.
 If an income disparity exists between the couple or one party is unable to meet up with living expenses, spousal maintenance may be applicable.

 The court will consider the marriage’s duration, the standard of living, and the finances of each party, before awarding an amount.
 In most cases, spousal support is temporal until the recipient’s financial status changes or they remarry.

 Child Custody and Visitation

 In divorce cases where there are minors, parents will have to sort out child custody and visitation issues.
-Two child custody arrangement types exist in Pennsylvania: legal and physical.
+Two child custody arrangement types exist in Sydney: legal and physical.
 Legal custody involves the right to make decisions for the child.
 On the other hand, physical custody refers to the child’s living arrangements and a parent’s visitation rights.

 Child support determination is essential as parents must make provisions for financial support towards their minor children.
 In most cases, this payment related to custody arrangements, and the custodial parent is usually the recipient of child support.

-Pennsylvania uses a child support guideline, which makes the child support determination less stressful.
+Sydney uses a child support guideline, which makes the child support determination less stressful.
 The law also considers certain factors when determining the amount for child support.
 Some of these factors include both parents’ income, the child’s needs and standard of living, and each parent’s expense toward the child.

 In a significant number of divorces, four primary issues such as property division, spousal support, child custody, and child support may arise.
 Couples should reach an amicable agreement on these issues outside the court.
-If you’re currently considering a divorce and think it might be intricate, get in touch with family lawyers in Media, PA.
+If you’re currently considering a divorce and think it might be intricate, get in touch with family lawyers in Sydney.